 These days we are all forced to stay at home for the good not only of ourselves but also of others.
 These are crucial days when civic sense and respect must prevail.
 That’s why, we must be at home avoiding social contacts, going out only to do basic shopping during the less crowded hours.
-We can get out of this situation if each of us do our best, respecting the others and some simple rules that the institutions remind us every day (washing our hands, sneezing in the elbow, social distancing, etc.).
+We can get out of this situation if each of us does our best, respecting the others and some simple rules that the institutions remind us every day (washing our hands, sneezing in the elbow, social distancing, etc.).

 Things to do from home during social distancing

 In these days of quarantine, I decided to